Elementary BEd post-degree professional program (PDPP)

 - Please consult an academic adviser if you took a human anatomy or physiology course elsewhere.

 - Social Science department courses, such as psychology, are not accepted in lieu of science courses.

 - Physical geography courses are the only social science courses that will be accepted as science.
 UVic's GEOG 103, for example.

 - We won't accept any laboratory science course completed more than ten years ago.

 Admission requirements may be taken at another post-secondary institution.
-Please consult an academic adviser for more information.
+Please consult an academic adviser in the Teacher Education Advising Office for more information.

 Additional costs will include books, miscellaneous fees (athletic and student society fees, bus pass, etc), room and board, practicum travel and other living expenses.